Rhys Hoskins: 2017

 With regular outfielder Aaron Altherr injured, Hoskins began playing in left field with the IronPigs to prepare for a potential promotion to the major leagues.
 He was called up to the Phillies on August 10, 2017, with Cameron Perkins optioned to make room for Hoskins on the roster.
 He debuted the same day, going 0-for-2 with a walk in a 10–0 loss to the New York Mets.
 Manager Pete Mackanin moved Hoskins to the cleanup position after his first game, and on August 13, Hoskins had his first major league RBI and hit, in the first and fifth innings, respectively, of a 6–2 loss to the Mets.
-The next day, in a 7–4 loss to the San Diego Padres, Hoskins became the first Phillies slugger to hit his first two major league home runs in the same game since Scott Rolen in 1996.
+The next day, in a 7–4 loss to the San Diego Padres, Hoskins became the first Phillies player to hit his first two major league home runs in the same game since Scott Rolen in 1996.

-From there, Hoskins broke a series of records for rookie production.
+Hoskins broke a series of records for rookie production.
 On August 26, after hitting a home run in seven consecutive days, Hoskins became the fastest player in recorded MLB history to reach 10 career home runs, doing so in 17 games.
-His 11th home run came the following day, after only 64 at-bats, breaking Shane Spencer and Gary Sanchez' records of 11 home runs in 81 at bats.
+His 11th home run came the following day, after only 64 at bats, breaking Shane Spencer and Gary Sanchez' records of 11 home runs in 81 at bats.
 Additionally, he passed former Phillies first baseman Ryan Howard's record of 10 home runs in one month by a Phillies rookie, and was the first to hit a home run in five consecutive games since Chase Utley in 2008.
 In the same game, Hoskins turned a triple play from the outfield, the first Phillies player to do so in 53 years.